 Nowadays, the need for safe on-line storage and backup services with availability and reliability guarantees is a relevant issue.
-Since centralized client-server solutions are not scalable nor robust, alternatives based on distributed data structures have recently appeared, offering on-line storage as a web service (e.g., Amazon S3 [18]).
-Despite being often built on commodity hardware, on-line storage systems do not come for free because of the large amount of resources service providers need to dedicate and maintain.
-For example, for relatively small amount of storage space users pay roughly \$1/year/GB, but an excessive storage demand is "punished" by a yearly fee of roughly \$40 for 20 GB data at [18]; moreover bandwidth issues, as well as user requests for accessing data come also into the pricing picture.
-Alternative storage providers offer unlimited storage capacity for 60 \$ per year (e.g., AllMyData [1] and Mozy [16]).
+Since centralized client-server solutions are not scalable nor robust, alternatives based on distributed data structures have recently appeared, offering on-line storage as a web service (e.g., Amazon S31).
+Despite being often built on commodity hardware, online storage systems do not come for free because of the large amount of resources service providers need to dedicate and maintain.
+For example, for relatively small amount of storage space users pay roughly \$1/year/GB, but an excessive storage demand is "punished" by a yearly fee of \$40 for 20 GB data at Amazon S3; moreover bandwidth issues, as well as user requests for accessing data come also into the pricing picture.
+Alternative storage providers offer unlimited storage capacity for \$60-100 per year (e.g., Mozy2, AllMyData3).